jf3l1x/collectw/README.md

 # collectw
-A WIndows performance counter collector
+A Windows performance counter collector and forwarder